Bemesko/liquibase-demo/README.md

 ### Documentation
 *How well is the project documented*
+- There is a `liquibase init project` command that should exist according to the documentation, but doesn't
+  - Had to reinstall.
+Free version of liquibase tells me to delete a .jar if I'm using the free version but the `init project` probably was in it

 ### Support
 *Taking into consideration if the tool is still currently maintained and supported, and how much longer this support will last*